Term and holiday dates 2022/23

 Transfer of information

-We complete a detailed summative report for children leaving us to go to school which includes comments from parents – this is hand delivered to your child’s school ahead of them starting along with a copy of their assessments which gives your child’s new teacher a starting point for planning in the first few weeks along with any additional information that we feel will help the transition such as particular interests, worries or achievements.
-We always contact schools following the transfer of information to request feedback on the transition paperwork.
+We complete a detailed summative report for children leaving us to go to school which includes comments from you – this is sent electronically to your child’s school ahead of them starting which gives your child’s new teacher a starting point for planning in the first few weeks along with any additional information that we feel will help the transition such as particular interests, worries, achievements, SEN support and interventions.
+We endeavour to provide schools with as much information as possible, communication is key during this time.

 We support parents and carers

-Some parents need a lot of support during the transitional time and that is fine – if you’re feeling anxious come and speak to us.
-For some of you this transitional period will be all new.
+We completely understand that you may need some additional support during the transitional time – if you’re feeling anxious come and speak to us.
+For some families this transitional period will be all new.
 We will inform you about what you might expect in the months before starting school and how you can help your child through the transition.
 We will also discuss starting school in our summer term parent consultations and how you can help the transition.
 We want you to feel as comfortable as possible about your child starting school as children can pick up on parent’s anxieties.
 As a parent you can support children to become independent in dressing and toileting at home.

 The final step